fruxo/turbobadger/readme.md

 from a string (using the strings hash value).
 It's used for hash keys, as substitute for enums and all kind of things needing custom IDs.

-The thing about it deserving mention is that it's using `constexpr`, a C++ 11 feature that (if supported by the compiler) converts constant strings into the uint32 at compile time.
+With compilers supporting C++ 11 `constexpr`, the string to integer conversion is done compile time.

 If you want to add new stuff to TinkerBell, here are some hints that will make it easier to get a pull requests accepted: